joCodes01/lashApp/README.md

 **Image uploads** for before and after images of each service.\
 **Past appointments** to see historical appointments per client.

-Since this is a php website it can't be viewed on GitHub pages.\
+Since this is a PHP website it can't be viewed on GitHub pages.\
 You can see a screenshot of the dashboard in its current state here: https://jocodes01.github.io/lashApp/

 **Side note:**